Sergio Agüero

 Sergio Leonel Agüero del Castillo (born 2 June 1988), also known as Kun Agüero, is an Argentine former professional footballer who played as a striker.
 He is regarded as one of the best strikers of his generation and one of the greatest players in the history of the Premier League.
-He played for Manchester City from 2011 to 2021 and is the club's all-time top goalscorer and holds the record for most Premier League hat-tricks, with 12.
+He played for Manchester City from 2011 to 2021 and is the club's all-time top goalscorer, also holding the record for most Premier League hat-tricks, with 12.

 Agüero began his career at the Argentine club Independiente where, on 5 July 2003, he became the youngest player to play in the Argentine Primera División at 15 years and 35 days, breaking the 27 year record previously set by future father-in-law Diego Maradona.
-In 2006, Agüero moved to La Liga club Atlético Madrid in a transfer worth €23 million, establishing himself as one of the world's best young players and one of the most prolific players in La Liga, winning the Don Balón, the Golden Boy, and the World Soccer Young Player of the Year.
-Agüero also won the UEFA Europa League and the UEFA Super Cup while in Madrid.

-Agüero signed for Premier League club Manchester City in 2011 in a transfer for a reported fee of £35 million.
-During his 10 years at the club, he won five league titles, notably scoring a last minute winner in the final league game of his debut season to win the club its first league title in 44 years.
+In 2006, Agüero moved to La Liga club Atlético Madrid in a transfer worth €23 million, establishing himself as one of the world's best young players.
+At the club, he won the UEFA Europa League and the UEFA Super Cup.
+Agüero signed for Manchester City in 2011 in a transfer for a reported fee of £35 million.
+He spent 10 years at the club, where he won five Premier League titles, notably scoring a last minute winner in the last league game of his debut season to win the club its first league title since 1968.
 Further honours with the club include a record six EFL Cups and an FA Cup; he was also part of the club's first UEFA Champions League final.

-Agüero won a Premier League Golden Boot and was twice included in the PFA Team of the Year.
-He is the sixth all-time Premier League goalscorer and the second highest non-English scorer in the competition, with 184 goals.
+During his time in England, Agüero was awarded the Player of the Year by the FSF for the best player in the Premier League, won the Premier League Golden Boot, and was included in the PFA Team of the Year twice.
+He is the second highest non-English goalscorer in the Premier League, with 184 goals.
 He held the record for the most Premier League goals scored by a player for any single club until it was overtaken by Harry Kane in 2022.
 In 2021, he joined Barcelona on a free transfer, before retiring from football aged 33 due to heart problems in the same year.
 He played just four matches for the club, with his only goal coming in the first El Clásico of the 2021–22 season.

 At international level, Agüero represented the Argentina under-20 team as they won the 2005 and 2007 FIFA U-20 World Cups.
 He played at the 2008 Olympics, scoring two goals in the semi-final against Brazil as Argentina won gold.
-Agüero is Argentina's third-highest all-time top goalscorer and has earned over 100 caps, representing the senior team at three FIFA World Cups (in 2010, 2014 and 2018) and five Copas América (in 2011, 2015, 2016, 2019 and 2021), winning the Copa América in 2021.
+Agüero is Argentina's third-highest all-time top goalscorer and earned over 100 caps, representing the senior team at three FIFA World Cups (in 2010, 2014, and 2018) and five Copas América (in 2011, 2015, 2016, 2019, and 2021), finishing as runner-up with his country at the 2014 World Cup and winning the Copa América in 2021.